 From September 2018 to July 2019, Janssen ran a single-ascending dose safety and pharmacokinetics study in 24 healthy volunteers in Japan.

 In January 2021, a Phase 2 study began for 420 people with early AD symptoms and a positive tau PET scan.
 Enrollees must have a Clinical Dementia Rating of 0.5 and report subjective cognitive decline in the previous six months.
 They are to receive low- or high-dose antibody or matching placebo every four weeks for up to 4.5 years.
 The primary outcome is cognition measured on the ADAS-Cog 13; secondary outcomes include other standard measures of cognition and function, plus tauopathy burden as per PET and CSF tau, safety, and pharmacokinetics.
-The trial will run at 128 sites in North America, Europe, Australia, and Japan, and last until 2025.
+Later in 2021, the primary endpoint was changed to the integrated Alzheimer Disease Rating Scale, a composite of cognition and function.
+The trial is running at 141 sites in North America, Europe, Australia, and Japan, and will last until 2025.

 For all registered trials on this antibody, see clinicaltrials.gov